scorelab/GSoC/GSoC-2018/Sumedhe_Dissanayake-Senz_Switch.md

 Things covered in GSoC coding period
 - Senz message parser to parse message queries
 - TCP Socket
-- Akka models for device connections and socket
+- Akka models for device sessions and the socket
 - RSA Key Generation module
 - Session manager to handle connected devices
 - Database module to use mongodb